hillaryAHR/DLFTeachToolkit3/network-analysis.md

 * Analyze relational data using different modes of centrality to determine the influence of individual nodes within the network
 * Clean and model data according to a specific question
 * Use Palladio to customize and interrogate the network
-* Explain the existing relationships in the network
+* Observe the existing relationships, gaps, and potential biases in the network

 ## Lessons:
 1. [Network Analysis Terms](#1-network-analysis-terms)